yarnpkg/yarn/README.md

 whether lifecycle scripts are executed for packages and package hashes are stored in the lockfile to ensure you get the same package each time.

-**Performance:** We're always performing operations such as package resolving and fetching.
+**Performance:** We're always performing operations such as package resolving and fetching in parallel.
 This ensures little idle time and maximum resource utilization.

 ## Features